yevster/weblogic-on-azure/simple/README.md

 ## Create the WebLogic Instance on Azure
 The next step is to get WebLogic up and running on a virtual machine.
 Follow the steps below to do so.
 * Go to the [Azure portal](http://portal.azure.com).
 * Click 'Create a resource'.
 In the search box, enter 'weblogic'.
 Select 'Oracle WebLogic Server 12.2.1.3 With Admin Server'.
 Hit 'Create'.
-For the DNS label prefix, enter 'server'.
+Secret12345!.

 ## Start Managed PostgreSQL on Azure
 We will be using the fully managed PostgreSQL offering in Azure for this demo.
 We will set it up next.